leven-the-blog/tenjin/README.md

 }
 ```

-See the [macros example](https://github.com/quadrupleslap/tenjin/blob/master/examples/macros.rs) if you're still not clear how this works.
-Also, note that all values must be contexts, too, and that at the bottom, strings, integers, etc. are the primitive contexts - it's contexts all the way down.
+You might also want to see the [macros example](https://github.com/quadrupleslap/tenjin/blob/master/examples/macros.rs).
+Note that these "contexts" are composable.

+## Truthiness

+1. All undefined values are falsey.
+2. Objects, maps and arrays are truthy.
+3. Booleans evaluate to their own value.
+4. Integers are truthy iff they are non-zero.
+5. Strings are truthy iff they are non-empty.
+6. Try to make truthiness as unsurprising as possible.

 ## Contributing

-- Features will be added as they are needed.
+Features will be added as they are needed.
 If you think something is missing, please open an issue!
-- If you have time to contribute then please do!

-## Why does this exist?

-I couldn't find a template engine for Rust that:
-- was dynamic, allowing for changes to the templates without recompiling the entire program; and
-- allowed for structural sharing between the contexts of simultaneous renders.